khandid3/42/README.md

 *- printf :*

-Creating the famous printf function. !
+Creating the famous printf function !

 In particular, I handle a variable number of arguments.